 Laptop vs desktop.
 Which one is better?

 Laptops are great for portability.
-If your job involves frequent travel or if you want something that you can always carry then laptops are better.
-But if think price to feature ratio then desktop always outperforms.
+If your job involves frequent travel or if you want something that you can always carry, then laptops are better.
+But if you think the price to feature ratio, then desktop always outperforms.

 What is the function of RAM in laptops?

 RAM ( Random Access Memory) is a fast memory module that stores your data while you work.
 The moment you click on Save, the data is transferred from RAM to the laptop storage.

 I don’t feel that the touch screen in laptops does any particular job.
 Most people buy a touch screen laptop and then use a mouse to navigate.